 Note: You may be required to submit documentation to support your claim.

 The standard credit computation uses standard allowances established by law.
-Use Table A above to find the standard allowance for the number of exemptions you claimed.
+Use Table A to find the standard allowance for the number of exemptions you claimed.
 If your heat costs are currently included in your rent, you must check the box on line 10 of the Home Heating Credit Claim.

 You may be eligible to use the Standard method if: